-Torsten Flaegel, owner of Yaf Sparkle, an independent jewelry boutique in the heart of NYC's Lower East Side, disagrees…well, sort of.
-In his opinion, the biggest pro is that you can't lose it when you wear it, he tells us, particularly when sleeping away from home.
-"I see nothing but pros, as an engagement ring and wedding band is made to be worn at all times and to many people it seems to be bad luck to take it off frequently."
-There are two cases, however, that it could be detrimental, he acknowledges.
-"If you chose a stone other than white diamonds or the other precious stones such as sapphire, emeralds and rubies, then you might want to find out the hardness of your stone on the Mohs scale.
-"Opals, for example, are rather fragile, and it might make the wearer feel more comfortable to put it away safely.
-The other case is simply if your ring is too tight and you tend to swell up over night."
+There are two cases that Flaegel acknowledges the constant wearing of your engagement ring could be detrimental: "If you choose a stone other than white diamonds or the other precious stones—such as sapphire, emeralds, and rubies—then you might want to find out the hardness of your stone on the Mohs scale.
+Opals, for example, are rather fragile, and it might make the wearer feel more comfortable to put it away safely [at night].
+The other case is simply if your ring is too tight and you tend to experience swelling in your fingers overnight."

 If you're a big tosser and turner between the sheets, taking your engagement ring off is probably a wise idea, notes another expert.
 "There's always a chance that it could snag on your bedding and could potentially not only damage your bedding but one of your ring's prongs," says private jeweler Dan Moran, founder of Concierge Diamonds, Inc. in Los Angeles.
 "Sleeping and putting your body weight on your hands in this way can slowly put pressure on the ring and cause it to lose its shape, risking accent stone loss," he warns.
 One other thought from Moran: "Large center stones, or stones with edges (like square or elongated cuts), can scratch you or your partner at night."